 Students that have been approved for Work-Study

-- If hired, the hiring packet should be given to the supervisor to complete with the student.
+3. If hired, the hiring packet should be given to the supervisor by the Office of Financial Services to complete with the student.

-- Student should return the completed Hiring Form and Conditions of Employment to the Office of Human Resources.
+4. The student should return the completed Hiring Form and the Conditions of Employment to the Office of Human Resources.

-Once you begin working, keep track of your hours and income paid to stay within your awarded federal work study / non federal work study amount by using the tool Work Study Tracker (Right click on this link and save this Excel Spreadsheet to your computer).
+Once you begin working, keep track of your hours and income paid to stay within your awarded federal work study / department paid student wages amount by using the Work Study Tracker spreadsheet (right click to and save the Excel file to your computer).